testscope-io/testscope-io.github.io/basic-concepts.md

 A scope in Testscope is a subset of your project, representing a specific area or module that you want to focus on during testing.
 It helps you break down your testing efforts into manageable sections.
 Scopes can be created within a project and serve as containers for scenarios, steps, and expectations.
 By defining scopes, you can better organize and prioritize your testing activities, ensuring comprehensive coverage.

-Image a scope as a feature set that you want to deliver.
+Imagine a scope as a feature set that you want to deliver.

 ## 3. Scenario